 Savings and reliability are the hallmarks of ISBU building.
 Homebuilding crews save time, money, and wood by using a product that is manufactured, pre-fitted for installation, and structurally sound.
 The speed and ease with which the shipping containers are ordered, prefabricated, and installed streamlines the entire construction process.
 When asked to compare it to traditional stick building, Locklair is quick to answer: “Honestly, I think it was a lot easier.”

 It is most likely the outstanding fire and safety ratings that will impress insurance companies and code officials.
-In hurricane-prone areas like Florida or coastal South Carolina, container houses offer tremendous sustainability and strength.
+In hurricane-prone areas like Florida or coastal South Carolina, shipping container homes offer tremendous sustainability and strength.
 “I would like to see someone try to tear that house down,” laughs Locklair.
 “It would take a whole lot more than a bulldozer.”

 - Other Rooms >